adisarip/DFDP/README.md

  4. FreeRTOS Scheduler will schedule the taskset (based on the priorities) provided.
  5. Then using task notifications feature of FreeRTOS, we can pass some data and its creation time embedded within a 32-bit unsigned integer value and pass through all the tasks till the last task.
  6. Once this data object (notification) reaches the last task, we will compute the current time and see the difference between created time (stored in the data object) and current time which is nothing but the freshness quotient.
- 7. From there on we will perform some tests and try to make use of the FNR lengths **(to be continued)**
+ 7. From there on we will perform some tests and try to make use of the FNR lengths.
+ 8. The FreeRTOS implementation doesn't support pre-emptive scheduling by default, hence I have implemented the support of it in the current source.

 ## Source Tree
 >- Given below is the source tree for the current assignment.